FarhannDev/FarhannDev/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kucingoyenbarbar&label=Profile%20views&color=0e75b6&style=flat" alt="kucingoyenbarbar" /> </p>

-- 💬 Ask me about **A 6th-semester student of Computer Science at Bina Sarana Informatika University, with a strong interest in web development.
-Proficient in HTML, CSS, Javascript, Node Js, React, Next.Js, REST API, Laravel, MYSQL Database, and Version Control System.
-Participated as an intern in the Kampus Merdeka Batch 3 program in 2022, specifically in the Fullstack Laravel Developer division.
-Possesses excellent communication skills, sociable, and demonstrates a high level of initiative in problem-solving and finding solutions.
-Enjoys learning new things and can work both independently and collaboratively within a team.**
+- 💬 7th semester student of the computer science study program at the University of Bina Informatics who has an interest in the field of Web Development.
+And participated as a batch 3 Independent Campus intern in 2022 in the Fullstack Laravel Developer division.
+And have good communication skills, socialize easily, and have high initiative in solving problems and finding solutions, enjoy learning new things, and can work independently or in a team.**

 - 📫 How to reach me **farhan18042002@gmail.com**